HartiganHM/our-planet/README.md

 npm start
 ```

-This script has been built to not only start your application (default to `localhost:3000`), but will watch your CSS for any style changes, as well as run a linter to warn you of any potential errors in your code.
-These warns will show up in the terminal from which you ran the above mentioned command.
+This script has been built to start your application on `localhost:3000`, as well as watch your CSS for any style changes and run a linter.
+Any linting warnings will show up in the terminal, as well as the console of your browser.

 ## Developing